isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 ### Programme Details

--   Application period: Applications for this course will be from 12 Dec 20 to 20 Dec 20.
+-   Application period: Applications for this course will be from 15 Jan 21 to 29 Jan 21.
--   Start Date: Jan 21 (Intake One) and Mar 21 (Intake Two).
+-   Start Date: Mar 21 (Intake Two).
 -   Programme Duration: Six months.
 -   Fees (excluding GST): Total would be $14,160 but net fees after funding will be $500.
 -   Mode of delivery: Blended learning (facilitated classroom training, online course materials & pre-course e-Learning activities).